joesan/plant-simulator-deployment/README.md

 This is the deployment / infrastructure project for the plant-simulator digital twin project that can be found [here](https://github.com/joesan/plant-simulator) in my repository.

-<ins>NOTE:</ins>The [Travis CI build pipeline - Deprecated](https://travis-ci.org/github/joesan/plant-simulator/builds) or more relevant the
+<ins>NOTE:</ins>The [Travis CI build pipeline - Cirrently Deprecated](https://travis-ci.org/github/joesan/plant-simulator/builds) or more relevant the
 [GitHub Actions](https://github.com/joesan/plant-simulator/actions) for the [plant-simulator project](https://github.com/joesan/plant-simulator), upon successful build and docker push, will write a file in this repo called ***deployment-version.txt*** which contains the deployment version that we need to run in production.
 So if you head over to Docker hub [here](https://hub.docker.com/r/joesan/plant-simulator/tags?page=1&ordering=last_updated), you will see that the latest tag version and the deployment-version.txt will be the same.
 Additionally, the values.yaml also gets this tag release version of the docker image updated via the Travis CI build for the plant-simulator project.